Narotam-Mishra/react-native-learning/ReadMe.txt

 # Relative layout is recommended when responsiveness and adaptability are crucial for our application as it offers a more maintainable and flexible approach for handling different screen sizes and orientations.

 # Absolute Layout is recommended when we need precise control over the position and size of UI components and for building custom animations with fixed coordinates.

+## Lec 39 - Dynamic User Interfaces (2:03)

+# Section 5 - Dynamic User Interfaces in React Native

+# Currently, all our larning has centered around iPhone 14 and Pixel 4 devices.
+Our app's users won't all be using identical devices.
+Device sizes may vary, ranging from more compact phones to larger devices like iPads or Android tablets.

+# We must ensure that our app's user interface remains responsive to these different sizes while maintaining an optimal user experience.
+On the same device, a user might opt for portrait mode, while another prefers landscape orientation.

+# Command to create new project - `npx create-expo-app@latest DynamicUI --template blank@sdk-49`